jgutierrezCSU/JobAddFinder/README.md

 [![Build Status](https://app.travis-ci.com/jgutierrezCSU/WebScrapperPython.svg?branch=master)](https://app.travis-ci.com/jgutierrezCSU/WebScrapperPython)

-Web scraper for LinkedIn using Python.
+*Headless* Web scraper for LinkedIn using Python.

 Features: <br>
 Scrape Jobs using "Job title" , "City" , "State", "Country" and "distance" and optionally, you can use "sort by" and calculate commute time.<br>